flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 This is typically done about 50 NM before the starting the descent.

 !!! info "<p style="color:yellow; font-size:18px;">TODO: update title with new MFD manufacturer</p>"
     It is important to note that when entering a value in the `TRANS ALT` field on this page that the flight crew reference the appropriate `TRANS LVL`.
-In this spec of the MCDU, Honeywell has not yet corrected the field to reflect `TRANS LVL` as the value required.

     As a quick reminder, when descending from cruise the flight crew is moving from a "Flight Level" to a local altimeter for arrival, which is where the `TRANS LVL` value is derived from.